Cars to Housing

 How will local property values be affected by this program?
 We believe that property values will not be impacted by this program.
 Typically, property values are negatively impacted when families experiencing vehicular homelessness are forced to park in random places on neighborhood streets.
 Cars to Housing helps alleviate this problem by providing client families with a safe designated parking space, while they receive rehousing case management services.

 How can I help the Cars to Housing program succeed?
 You can support this innovative program by supporting the Interfaith Family Shelter.
 Financial donations are always appreciated!
-In-kind donations – i.e., clothing, non-perishable food, and household items – are also very useful.
+In-kind donations – specifically non-perishable food, and gas cards – are also very useful.
 Click here for more information on how to help.